What is Bell’s Palsy?

 Symptoms of infant Bell’s palsy include, but are not limited to:

-- Eyelid not completely closing on affected side
+- Eyelid not completely closing on the affected side

 - Increased ear sensitivity